State continuity of the Baltic states: Latvia

 Following the Soviet period, On the Restoration of Independence of the Republic of Latvia was adopted on 4 May 1990.
 It was to restore the authority of the Constitution of 1922, except for a few provisions, and provided for the restoration of independence through negotiations with the Soviet Union.
 It also outlined several reasons why the 1940 annexation was invalid.
-According to the declaration, the election was conducted under an illegal and unconstitutional election law adopted under conditions of terror, and the results were blatantly rigged.
-It also contended that under the 1922 Constitution, the legislature did not have the right to change the form of the state, but was required to submit such proposed changes to the people in a referendum.
+According to the declaration, the 1940 election to the "People's Saeima" was conducted under an illegal and unconstitutional election law adopted under conditions of terror, and the results were blatantly rigged.
+It also contended that under the 1922 Constitution, the legislature could not change the form of the state on its own authority, but was required to submit such proposed changes to the people in a referendum.
+On that basis, the declaration argued that all acts of the "People's Saeima" were void.
+It took the line that Latvia was reasserting an independence that still de jure existed, though it had been de facto lost in 1940.
+It partly restored the Constitution of 1922 and began a transition to de facto independence.
 Constitutional law On statehood of the Republic of Latvia declaring immediate restoration of full independence was adopted on 21 August 1991.
-The fifth parliament was elected in 1993, which restored the Constitution of 1922, and upheld the legal continuity of the Republic of Latvia.
+The fifth parliament was elected in 1993, which fully restored the Constitution of 1922 and upheld the legal continuity of the Republic of Latvia.